 3. Holding the syringe like a pencil, use a quick “dart-like” motion to insert the needle either straight up and down (90 degree angle) or at a slight angle (45 degrees) into the skin.

 4. Inject the prescribed dose subcutaneously as directed by your doctor, nurse, or pharmacist.

 5. When the syringe is empty, pull the needle out of the skin and place a cotton ball or gauze over the injection site and press for several seconds.

-6. Use a prefilled syringe with the needle guard or a syringe and vial only once.
-If you are using a syringe, DO NOT put the needle cover (the cap) back on the needle.
-Discard the vial with any remaining NEUPOGEN® liquid.
+6. Use the prefilled syringe with the needle guard or a syringe and vial only once.
+If you are using a syringe, DO NOT put the needle cap back on the needle.
+Discard the vial with any remaining NEUPOGEN liquid.

 Activating the Needle Guard for the prefilled syringe after the injection has been given